 It is possible that some of the above-mentioned companies sound familiar while others do not.
 Due to less advertising and overhead costs, many are able to offer premiums at competitive rates alongside nationally branded car insurance companies.
-Though fewer amounts of available discounts can be expected, smaller insurance companies may also offer more savings for loyalty and keeping a policy with them for several years.
+Though there are typically fewer amounts of available discounts, smaller insurance companies may also offer more savings for loyalty and keeping a policy with them for several years.

 Cheap car insurance by driving history

 Although maintaining a clean driving record is the best way to keep your car insurance premiums low, accidents happen.
-While rate increases for at-fault accidents are generally unavoidable even if you do not carry collision and comprehensive coverage, there are providers that have minimal spikes in comparison to other competitors.
+While rate increases for at-fault accidents are generally unavoidable, there are providers that have minimal spikes in comparison to other competitors.

-Below are five popular providers pulled from our table above and each’s associated minimum coverage rates for one speeding ticket, accident or DUI.
+Below are five popular providers pulled from our table above and each company’s average minimum coverage rates for one speeding ticket, accident or DUI.

 |Insurance company||One speeding ticket||One accident||One DUI|